IRCTC sees high ticket volumes, but lower convenience fees per ticket thanks to BHIM & UPI payments

-Around 7.5-8 lakh tickets were booked on IRCTC per day between in Q3FY21, a trend which has carried on in January, the company’s chief managing director Mahendra Pratap Mall disclosed in an earnings call on Friday.
+Around 7.5-8 lakh tickets were booked on IRCTC per day between in Q3FY21, a trend which has carried on in January, the company’s chairman and managing director Mahendra Pratap Mall disclosed on an earnings call on Friday.
 Between October-December alone, 55 million tickets were booked.

 The railways was heavily impacted in 2020 by the suspensions in movement due to the coronavirus pandemic.
 Trains were suspended from March until May, and then only resumed at staggered capacity.